-- Sovereign: VCs allow the user to be sovereign in the sharing of said credential and a receiver to be sovereign in the validation of its authenticity without having to consult the issuer.
+- Sovereign: VCs allow the user to be sovereign in sharing said credential and a receiver to be sovereign in validating its authenticity without consulting the issuer.

-- Portable: Users are not limited to using the VC within the issuer’s ecosystem (for ex. a national ID within e-government services).
-Rather, VCs can be used to prove a user’s identity across all systems such as banking, education, real estate, etc. In the aforementioned cases, a digital national ID VC could be used to access your bank (banking), enroll in a master's (education), or purchase a property online (real estate).
+- Portable: Users are not limited to using the VC within the issuer’s ecosystem (i.e., a national ID within e-government services).
+Rather, VCs can be used to prove a user’s identity across all systems, such as banking, education, real estate, etc. In the aforementioned cases, a digital national ID VC could be used to access your bank (banking), enroll in a master's (education), or purchase a property online (real estate).

-- Standardized: VCs follow the W3C Verifiable Credentials standard so they can be used and recognized worldwide.
+- Standardized: VCs follow the W3C Verifiable Credentials standard to be used and recognized worldwide.
 Think of it as the passport standard.
-The international community agreed to a passport standard format that, regardless of who issues it, can be read and accepted globally, by all governments.
+The international community agreed to a passport standard format that, regardless of who issues it, can be read and accepted globally by all governments.

 Putting it all together: the Verifiable Credential Flow

 To connect the dots on the VC flow between stakeholders, we must first depict where each of the 3 main stakeholders in the SSI ecosystem stands: Issuers (issue VCs), Holders (store & share VCs), and Verifiers (verify VCs).

 The diagram below illustrates the flow of a Verifiable Credential between SSI stakeholders, also known as the Trust Triangle.

 Example - Opening or Accessing a Bank Account: